AplaProject/apla-docs-en/source/topics/daemons.rst

 When working at a full node, the daemon sends hashes of generated blocks and transactions to all full nodes.

-Disseminator daemons working at each of these full nodes then respond with a request for transactions that are unknown to their nodes.
+The full nodes then respond with requests for transactions that are unknown to their nodes.
 The daemon sends full transaction data in response.

 Tables